brianom95/brianom95.github.io/_posts/2025-05-29-antarctica.md

     <img width="400" src="/images/ant17.jpeg">
 </p>

-Eventually the weather improved and we sailed south.
+After three days of uncertainty, the weather improved and we sailed south.
 We were told the Drake Passage would be particularly rough, and we definitely all felt it.
 Thankfully our rooms had a TV full of movies, and you could watch the lectures live on it, though I did try to get up for those.
 The best lectures were from the historian Will, one about the race to reach the South Pole, and another on the history of flights over the continent.
 I was also interviewed by Nick one day about my own adventures, which was later published in an article in Runners World magazine!

 All the time spent at anchor had allowed us to bond and I felt very close to the people here.
 Constantly inspired by people who had run a marathon at the North Pole, run all the majors multiple times, or run a marathon in all 50 US States.
 There were people from over 30 countries, each with a unique story.
 One night I had dinner with a man who kayaked across Greenland, another I had dinner with a sitting US senator.